ityou-tech/snowflake-signup-automation/README.md

 ### Disclaimer Confirmation

 When running the script, you will be presented with a disclaimer explaining that the tool is for educational purposes only.
 You must explicitly confirm that you understand and agree to use the tool only for educational purposes by typing "yes" or "y" when prompted.

-## Implementation Details

-- Uses Playwright's synchronous API for browser automation
-- Implements robust selectors with fallback mechanisms for resilience
-- Handles retry logic for more reliable form interactions
-- Captures screenshots at key steps for debugging purposes
-- Provides detailed logging of the automation process

 ## Additional Utility Scripts